Bridging Environments and Language with Rendering Functions and Vision-Language Models

 Vision-language models (VLMs) have excelled in multimodal tasks, but adapting them to embodied decision-making in open-world environments presents challenges.

-A key issue is the difficulty in smoothly connecting individual entities in low-level observations with abstract concepts required for planning.
+One critical issue is bridging the gap between discrete entities in low-level observations and the abstract concepts required for effective planning.

-We propose visual-temporal context prompting, a novel communication protocol between VLMs and policy models.
+We propose visual-temporal context, a novel communication protocol between VLMs and policy models.

 arXiv Detail & Related papers (2024-10-23T13:26:59Z) - MC-Bench: A Benchmark for Multi-Context Visual Grounding in the Era of MLLMs [61.56904387052982]